dice-group/KBQA-PG/KBQA/appB/transformer_architectures/bert_spbert_spbert/README.md

 usage.

 ## Model Usage
 Within `/example_commandline_invocations` you see examples on how to train, test and predict with the model.
-All parameters are explained in `run.py`.
-I will explain the training example here shortly.
+For further information on the arguments we reffer the the code in `/run.py`.
+We will explain the training example here.
+Hints on the prediction example are following afterwards.

+#### Training

 Given the following example commandline invocation.
 ```